-The only interesting stylistic choice that PXN made with this arcade stick is the inclusion of wrist space on one side only, probably to limit weight.
-Besides that, the colors should have been all black if the only other option was to include irrelevant colors in the otherwise monochromatic design.
+The only interesting stylistic choice that PXN made with this arcade stick is the inclusion of rubbery wrist space on one side only, probably to limit weight.
+Besides that, the button colors are interesting to say the least…

-The Amazon price is not too bad given that it is a mini fightstick.
 A clicky joystick and aggressive suction cups should not interfere with your match’s outcome.
-Connecting the fightstick to a console should be a walk in the park with some practice, and the aesthetics are not that shabby.
-Otherwise, your best bet for a mini fightstick would probably be the Qanba Drone.
+Connecting the arcade stick to a console should be a walk in the park with some practice, and the aesthetics are not that shabby.